JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/legendary-group/hag-vgm.md

 - Birds, rodents, snakes, spiders, or toads (or some other creatures appropriate to the hag) are found in great profusion.
 - Beasts that have an Intelligence score of 2 or lower are [charmed](/3-Mechanics/CLI/rules/conditions.md#charmed) by the hag and directed to be aggressive toward intruders in the area.
 - Strange carved figurines, twig fetishes, or rag dolls magically appear in trees.

-## Is homebrew
-_Source: Volo's Guide to Monsters_

-false